Swagger

 You can use Swagger to generate an OpenAPI 3.0 together with Spring Boot and JAX-RS by doing the following:

-3. Use Swagger Annotations to annotate your endpoints and your schema.
+ResourceConfigand configure the packages to scan for JAX-RS annotations and register theOpenAPIResource.classof Swagger. - Use Swagger Annotations to annotate your endpoints and your schema.

-4. Optionally include sprindoc-openapi-ui if you want to access Swagger via /swagger-ui.html.
+sprindoc-openapi-uiif you want to access Swagger via/swagger-ui.html.

 1) Dependencies in pom.xml